How to Use LinkedIn as a College Student

-Engage with Connections
+Engage With Your Connections

 Like a professional conference or trade convention, LinkedIn affords you valuable opportunities to make industry connections.
 Liking, commenting on, and sharing posts can be the beginning of a larger conversation, and you can use the rapport built online to connect in person.
-Meet over coffee with individual LinkedIn contacts, or attend regional networking events facilitated by your groups.
+Meet over coffee with individual LinkedIn contacts or attend regional networking events facilitated by your groups.

 Talk to Recruiters

 According to research from the Society for Human Resource Management, about 90% of recruiters regularly use LinkedIn.
-You can attract these professionals by maintaining an up-to-date profile and active online presence.
+You can attract these professionals by maintaining an up-to-date profile and an active online presence.